flevi29/oai_pmh_v2/README.md

 })().catch(console.error);
 ```

 Find examples for all methods in examples directory.
-Some things are only documented via types for.
+Some things are only documented via types.